karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	  };
 	})(jQuery);

 (If you aren't familiar with jQuery, this code is intercepting our form's `submit` event in order to submit the data via ajax.
-The response from that ajax called is then handled by the `handleResponse` function.
+The response from that ajax call is then handled by the `handleResponse` function.
 Again, you might want to skip to Appendix A and B to get up to speed on jQuery.)

 `handleResponse` can handle generic cases (errors, validation) directly, but anything more specific will depend on the specific context it's being used in.
 The solution?
 Allow a callback to be passed into the plugin and trigger it when appropriate: